Compose in color

 27/07/2022

-Hello!
-As for feedback with the example from the course, it's a matter of contrast.
-Here, it is much more readable than for your other exercise, so congratulations!
+Hi!
+As with the correction for the course example, it's a matter of contrast.
+Here, it's much more readable than in your other exercise, so congratulations!
+And overall, it's good work, especially considering the variety of your proposals!

 Salut! comme pour la correction avec l'exemple du cours, c'est une quetion de contraste.
 Ici, c'est beaucoup plus lisible que pour ton autre exercice, donc félicitations!